manuelkiessling/php-ai-tool-bridge/README.md

 class ProductSearch implements ToolBridgeFunctionDefinition
 ```

-An important optimization is that the library doesn't use the AI assistant to create the request JSON - instead, it asks the AI for the request *values* only, and uses these to populate the request JSON structure.
-This way the library ensures that the JSON is always valid.
+An important optimization is that the library doesn't use the AI assistant to create the JSON needed for the request.
+Instead, it asks the AI for only the request *values*, and — based on the JSON Schema — uses them to generate the full request JSON structure itself.
+This way, the library ensures that the final JSON is always valid.

 ## Contributing